-Crock Pot mocha-rubbed pot roast.
-Slow cooker.
+Slow cooker mocha-rubbed pot roast.
 What’s not to love already?

 You’re probably thinking, “Coffee?
 Pot roast?
 What?!” but rest assured that it’s not like downing a cup of joe.
 The coffee adds a subtle depth of flavor that the spices alone can’t achieve.
 The end result was fall-apart tender.

 Be sure to select a roast that’s not ultra-lean.
 You want some fat marbled through the meat to prevent it from drying out.

 If you have time, I highly recommend taking the liquid from the crock pot and reducing it down by boiling until it becomes thicker.
 It’s nice to drizzle on top, almost like a gravy.
 Of course, if you’re in a rush, you can skip that step.
 If you don’t have access to this awesome cold-brew coffee, and java will do.
 This recipe is easily doubled.

 - For the Mocha Rub (you will have extra)

 - 1 tbsp cocoa powder